-One of the most important components of residential treatment can be the time your daughter of son resides at one of our treatment facilities.
+One of the most important components of residential treatment can be the time your daughter or son resides at one of our treatment facilities.
 Having your son or daughter in treatment for longer than 30 days gives the staff and doctors the time needed to address all underlying issues that lead up to the eating disorder.
 Helping your child understand their disorder and learn to take the steps required for recovery, free from the distractions of everyday life.
-Separating and unplugging them from social media, friends, cellphones, and activities while in treatment, can help their recovery progress and speed up the recovery-process.
-Having a longer stay in treatment allows the young girls to be at a healthy weight, and put into practice the cooping skills that they are learning in therapy.
+Separating and unplugging them from social media, friends, cellphones, and activities while in treatment, can help their recovery progress and speed up the recovery process.
+Having a longer stay in treatment allows the young girls to be at a healthy weight, and put into practice the coping skills that they are learning in therapy.
 The most common treatments for eating disorders include DBT (Dialectical Behavior Therapy), CBT (Cognitive Behavioral Therapy), and some incorporated principles out of the 12-step programs.

 Family Therapy and Counseling

-Having a child with an eating disorder can be hard, not only on the individual, but the family as well.
-While in treatment there will be times that are available for the family to address their concerns and repair conflicts, broken relationships, and communication.
-This step in treatment can either be done over phone or computer conferencing or in person at the facility.
+Having a child with an eating disorder can be hard, not only on the individual but the family as well.
+While in treatment there will be times that are available family counseling for the family to address their concerns and repair conflicts, broken relationships, and communication.
+This step in treatment can either be done over the phone or computer conferencing or in person at the facility.

 Physical and Mental Consequences of Teen Eating Disorders

-Eating disorders are a form of self-abuse that result in medical and physical problems that can lead to both short and long term consequences.
+Eating disorders are a form of self-abuse that results in medical and physical problems that can lead to both short and long-term consequences.
 With early treatment and intervention, most health consequences can be avoided.
 The longer the eating disorder continues, the more damage is inflicted on the body, sometimes even leading to death.

 Signs, Symptoms, and Consequences

 Stomach and intestinal distress– Inflammation of the stomach lining and gastritis are common among those who binge eat and purge, due to the stress on the system.
-Abusing laxatives alters the bodies chemical balance robing it of essential minerals and fluids.
-This leads to the digestive tract and lining becoming damaged, and eventually burns out the colon.
+Abusing laxatives alters the body’s chemical balance robbing it of essential minerals and fluids.
+This leads to the digestive tract and lining becoming damaged and eventually burns out the colon.
 In severe cases, the colon must be removed.

 Esophageal Injury— Repeated purging releases bile and acid to rise from the stomach, which can irritate and lead to inflammation of the esophagus, narrowing of the throat passageway, and in some cases tearing the lining of the esophagus which can lead to a fatal rupture.

 Kidney and Heart Problems—- When a person binges and purges, this has a profound effect on the vital mineral intake and fluids that we need to run our bodies.
 Food and fluid intake is the fuel that runs our bodies and denying the body of these vital key elements and minerals can lead to the shutting down of essential systems.
 Low potassium levels and what can become chronic dehydration, will eventually lead to kidney distress and eventually failure of the organ completely.
-With the frequent vomiting, associated with Bulimia, it brings with it higher than normal alkali levels in the blood stream and the body tissue itself.
+Frequent vomiting, associated with Bulimia, brings with it higher than normal alkali levels in the bloodstream and the body tissue itself.
 High potassium levels and severe alkalosis can lead to irregular heart rhythms and cause sudden death in some teenage girls.

-A girl that is exhibiting signs of anorexia will restrict the amount of food that they intake, to the point of self starvation.
+A person who is exhibiting signs of anorexia will restrict the amount of food that they intake, to the point of self-starvation.
 This leads to the body not being able to maintain the weight it once had.
 Most girls with anorexia have a body weight that is at least 15% below the medically accepted normal body weight for their height and body type.
-Starving oneself will effect the overall health of your child during this time of significant development.
+Starving oneself will affect the overall health of your child during this time of significant development.

-Feeling of being cold — Once a person starves them selves to the point of severe reduced body fat, the ability to stay warm can be drastically reduced.
+The feeling of being cold — Once a person starves themselves to the point of severely reduced body fat, the ability to stay warm can be drastically reduced.
 This can lead to the bluing of the extremities fingers, toes, and lips.
 Body temperature is usually below the normal 98.6 degrees.

-Slowing of the thought process— Our bodies and brain are like an engine and food is the fuel.
-When you deprive the brain of the much needed fuel to operate (in the form of calories) it can make the thought process to slow down causing large pauses in communication and thinking. this is commonly refereed to psycho-motor delay.
+Slowing the thought process— Our bodies and brains are like engines and food is the fuel.
+When you deprive the brain of the much-needed fuel to operate (in the form of calories) it can make the thought process slow down causing large pauses in communication and thinking. this is commonly referred to as psycho-motor delay.

 Anemia— Low iron in the diet due to poor nutrition causes the blood to be low on iron and can be reversed through the re-introduction of a proper diet.

-Amenorrhea and infertility— When a teenage girl develops habits in their diet that starves the body of it’s key nutrients for a long period of time, her menstrual cycle will become sporadic and in extreme cases shut down completely.
-If anorexia is left to continue in an adolescent girl during the onset of puberty and the critical growth years, it can lead to life long infertility.
-Menstruation often times continues once nutrients are allowed to work as they were intended.
+Amenorrhea and infertility— When a teenage girl develops habits in their diet that starve the body of its key nutrients for a long period of time, her menstrual cycle will become sporadic and in extreme cases shut down completely.
+If anorexia is left to continue in an adolescent girl during the onset of puberty and the critical growth years, it can lead to lifelong infertility.
+Menstruation often continues once nutrients are allowed to work as they were intended.
 This is not a guarantee that fertility will be restored.

-Heart Arrhythmia and Heart Attacks— When a young girl starts to starve herself, the body will start digesting it’s own muscle tissue in a last effort to maintain life.
-The heart is a giant muscle which makes it vulnerable to attacks, leading to arethemic abnormalities and distress.
+Heart Arrhythmia and Heart Attacks— When a young girl starts to starve herself, the body will start digesting its own muscle tissue in the last effort to maintain life.
+The heart is a giant muscle that makes it vulnerable to attacks, leading to anthemic abnormalities and distress.
 In cases of extreme starvation events, the heart can cease to function, leading to complete stoppage and death.